OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 ## Setting up your environment

 OpenTabletDriver is a fairly simple project to set up for development.
 As it's a .NET project, you ideally want an IDE capable of working with C# and .NET projects.
-VSCode, Rider, Visual Studio, etc are all suitable.
-Note that VSCode will require you to install C# extensions first.
+[VSCode](https://code.visualstudio.com/) (will require you to install C# extensions first), [Rider](https://www.jetbrains.com/rider/) (Used by many c# devs and is our recommended IDE), [Visual Studio](https://visualstudio.microsoft.com/), etc are all suitable.
+Note that OpenTabletDriver being an Open Source project means a permanent [free license to use Rider](https://www.jetbrains.com/community/opensource/#support) can be obtained.

 To get started, create a fork of the repository on GitHub.
-Then, clone the fork you made, and ensure you're capable of building OpenTabletDriver, by running either `build.ps1` (for Windows), or `build.sh` (for Linux).
+Then, clone the fork you made, and ensure you're capable of building OpenTabletDriver, by running either `build.ps1` (for Windows), or `build.sh` (for Linux and MacOS).
 If successful, these scripts will produce executables in a newly created `bin` subdirectory.
 You can then run OpenTabletDriver by running the executable for the Daemon and the UX.
 For all intents and purposes, this will be a fully functional, though potentially unstable (as `master` is a development branch) version of OpenTabletDriver that you can use normally.